Schedule a Consultation

 This gradual but definite decrease in violent crime in Houston is often largely attributed to the actions of then Houston Mayor Sylvester Turner, who started the One Safe Houston initiative in an effort to greatly reduce the violent crime rate in the city.
 Houstonians see crime as one of the most, if not the most, significant issues on the voting ballot, and they saw fit to elect a new mayor in November 2023 despite Mayor Turner’s effect on crime.

 When last reported in 2023, Houston’s murder rate was 19 murders per 100,000 people.
-Houston has a population of 2.3 million people.
+Houston has a population of approximately 2.4 million people.
 In 2023, there were 348 murders total within the city limits, which is a substantial 20% decrease from 2022, which saw 434 murders reported in Houston.

 As of January 2024, there were 18 murders committed in the Houston area.
 In that same amount of time, in January 2023, there were 17 murders.
 In January 2022, there were 23 murders.